Last Updated on February 16, 2026 by George Pavlopoulos

 How to get to Schinoussa & how to book your tickets

-There are actually three ways to reach Schinoussa, and I will break down all of them.
+There are actually three ways to reach Schinoussa, and I will break them down.

 To Schinoussa from Piraeus

 The first option is to take the ferry from Piraeus.
 During the summer months, the ferries from Piraeus reach Schinoussa almost every day.
-The journey takes approximately 8 hours, and you should expect a cost of 35-40 euros per route.
+The journey takes approximately 8 hours, and you can expect to pay 40-45 euros per route.
 The ferries that start from Piraeus are in excellent condition, and the trips are pleasant: you’ll see several other Cycladic islands before reaching Schinoussa.

 From Athens Airport to Schinousa